-Lots of scientific researches have been done all around the world about the shiatsu benefits.
-The European Shiatsu Federation keep us updated about all the new researches and results.
+Scientific research and studies have been done all around the world about the benefits of shiatsu.
+The European Shiatsu Federation keep us updated about all the new research and results.

-The Energy medicine studied by the Western science evidence how Shiatsu works at a cellular level.
+The Energy medicine studied by Western science evidence how Shiatsu works at a cellular level.

 Shiatsu as adjuvant therapy for depression in patients with Alzheimer’s disease: